Racial inequality in the United States: Housing segregation

-Returning to the concept of residential segregation, it is known that affluence and poverty have become both highly segregated and concentrated in relation to race and location.
-Residential segregation and poverty concentration is most markedly seen in the comparison between urban and suburban populations in which suburbs consist of majority white populations and inner-cities consist of majority minority populations.
-According to Barnhouse-Walters (2001), the concentration of poor minority populations in inner-cities and the concentration of affluent white populations in the suburbs, "is the main mechanism by which racial inequality in educational resources is reproduced."

-In August 2020, the US Justice Department argued that Yale University discriminated against Asian candidates on the basis of their race, a charge the university denied.

-Unemployment rates
+Eviction

+Employment

 In 2016, the unemployment rate was 3.8% for Asians, 4.6% for non-Hispanic whites, 6.1% for Hispanics, and 9.0% for Blacks, all over the age of 16.
 In terms of unemployment, it can be seen that there are two-tiers: relatively low unemployment for Asians and whites, relatively high unemployment for Hispanics and Blacks.
+According to the New York Times, "There are several explanations for the racial disparity.
+White workers might have had more wealth or savings to weather unemployment than their Black counterparts did, but at a cost to their upward mobility.
+They might also have been less willing to find another job."

 Potential explanations

 Several theories have been offered to explain the large racial gap in unemployment rates:

 Segregation and job decentralization

 This theory argues that the effects of racial segregation pushed Blacks and Hispanics into the central city during a time period in which jobs and opportunities moved to the suburbs.
 This led to geographic separation between minorities and job opportunities which was compounded by struggles to commute to jobs in the suburbs due to lack of means of transportation.
 This ultimately led to high unemployment rates among minorities.